 Gum disease is the leading cause of tooth loss amongst adults.
 It’s also known to be a “silent killer,” meaning it can develop and advance with you even realizing it.
 Keeping your gums healthy is vital to your oral health, which is why it’s important to maintain routine checkups with your dentist.
-The team at So-Well Dental Associates in River North of Chicago is trained to monitor any signs of gum disease and treat them before they become serious.
+The team at So-Well Dental Associates in in Gold Coast of Chicago, serving Magnificent Mile, Near North, Lincoln Park, and Streeterville, is trained to monitor any signs of gum disease and treat them before they become serious.
 To learn more, schedule a visit today by calling the office or booking online.

 Gum disease is a bacterial infection of your gum tissue.
 It’s caused by a buildup of plaque and tartar on your teeth.